-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The discussions will be completed in 2 parts: a thread, answering the instructor’s prompt (100–150 words) and 2 replies (50–100 words each) in which the student will reply to at least 2 other classmates’ threads.
+The discussions will be completed in two parts: a thread that responds to the prompt and replies in which the student will reply to classmates’ threads.

 The complete Rosetta Stone program consists of 5 levels; each level contains 4 units; and each unit is made up of 4 lessons and a Milestone assessment.
-In this course, the student is to complete Units 14–16 in Level 4 and Units 17–20 in Level 5.
+In this course, the student is to complete Units 13–16 in Level 4 and Units 17–20 in Level 5.

-The student will also complete the Milestone assessment at the end of each unit as a demonstration of his/her proficiency in listening, speaking, reading, and writing, as well as his/her knowledge of vocabulary and structure covered in that unit.
+The student will also complete the Milestone assessment at the end of each unit as a demonstration of his/her proficiency in listening, speaking, reading, and writing, as well as their knowledge of vocabulary and structure covered in that unit.